 These days, every marketer is singing praises to Pinterest, the newest darling in social media.
-The site is extremely visually appealing and has the potential to bring a ton of traffic to your site through the use of pictures and sharing.
-But what if you content marketing strategy relies more on words rather than images?
-No worries, there is a social network for sharing unique stories, blogs and websites: Reddit.
+The site is exceptionally visual and has the potential to bring a ton of traffic to your website through the use of pictures and sharing.
+But what if your content marketing strategy relies more on words rather than images?
+No worries, there is a social network for sharing unique stories, blogs, and websites: Reddit.

 The site doesn’t call itself “The Front Page of the Internet” for nothing.
-If you visit the site daily, you’ll find an interesting mix of news, links, social commentary and general geekdom.
-You can find a “subreddit” or secondary communities on almost every topic imaginable.
+If you visit the site daily, you’ll find an engaging mix of news, links, social commentary, and general geekdom.
+You can find a “subreddit” or secondary community on almost every topic imaginable.

-43 million users?
+330 million users?
 Sounds like a gold mine, right?
 Unfortunately, mastering the karma system can be quite tough.
-There is a “reddiquette” to follow in order to gain targeted traffic and not be marked as spam.
+There is a “reddiquette” to follow to gain targeted traffic and not be marked as spam.
 Marketers should tread carefully into Reddit, as any wrong steps can cause explosively bad results.

 I’ve only been using Reddit regularly for a few months, but I’ve learned some tricks.
 Here are some quick tips for marketing on Reddit:

-5) Ask questions.
-One of the most popular subreddits is IAmA, where users interview famous people, those of certain professions and much more.
+One of the most popular subreddits is IAmA, where users interview famous people, those of particular professions, and much more.
 You’d be surprised how curious people are about what you do!
-Asking questions will get conversations flowing and in no time at all you’ll be able to introduce your blog, website or product as a solution.
+Asking questions will get conversations flowing, and in no time at all, you’ll be able to introduce your blog, website, or product as a solution.

 Reddit can be an incredibly powerful tool for gaining traffic if your content appeals to its niche community.